n-develop/peopleiknow/README.md

 Store information about common activities with your contacts.
 No more "When was the last time we met Carl?".
 Just check "People I Know" and you will instantly know it.

+### Gifts

+Sometimes it is hard to remember what you got someone as a birthday present last year.
+Or you are looking for a gift for Michael and this one book would be perfect for him.
+But you are not sure if it was Anne or Michael who gave it to you for your birthday.

+That's why you can keep track of gifts in "People I Know".
+Keep track of presents anyone gave you, presents you gave to your contacts, or even ideas for presents.

 ## Something is missing?

 Are you missing some kind of feature?
 You are welcome to create an issue here in the GitHub repo.
 Let's discuss it and